 “FamilyFarmed has been great for our business.
 When we had a bumper crop of blueberries, they helped us land the financing to get them processed so we could provide them to our customers throughout the year.
 Sure beat leaving them on the vines!” – Frank Corrado, Owner, Joe’s Blues

 “Our business would not be here without the help of FamilyFarmed and the Good Food Festival & Conference.
 Through these relationships, we built our network of trade buyers, raised over $1 million in financing, and even hired our ‘Chief Poperating Officer.’
 Heck, they even helped us be featured in a two-page spread in a New York Times Food Section cover story.” – Gene Mealhow, CEO, Tiny But Mighty Popcorn

 The event also includes a Financing Fair where promising businesses exhibit and selected businesses pitch directly to potential funders, investors, and bankers who have interest in small farms and growing Good Food businesses.
 Since 2015, Fellows participating in FamilyFarmed’s Good Food Business Accelerator program have pitched their business plans at the Good Food Financing & Innovation Conference.

 SLoFIG, a Chicago-based angel investment group focused on sustainable food businesses, debuted at the Good Food Financing & Innovation Conference, and the Angel Food Network first participated in the 2014 conference.
 Together, these groups have 40 angel investors.
-Businesses participating in the Conference have raised millions of dollars in debt and equity capital.
-One of the best examples of FamilyFarmed’s impact in this area is Chicago’s Phoenix Bean Tofu, a member of the first Accelerator cohort, which secured a $1.5 million SBA-backed loan that will enable the fast-growing business to increase its production capacity five-fold.
+One of the best examples of FamilyFarmed’s impact in this area is Chicago’s Phoenix Bean Tofu, a member of the first Good Food Accelerator cohort (2014-15), which secured a $1.5 million SBA-backed loan that will enable the fast-growing business to increase its production capacity five-fold.